Homomorphism reconfiguration via homotopy: Characterization of realizable walks

 \section{Characterization of realizable walks}

-In this section we prove that the obstructions described in the previous sections are enough to characterize all possible solutions to an \problem{$H$-Recoloring} instance.
-This is very unexpected, as it shows we can view the graphs as purely topological structures and the only remaining conditions to remember are a simple parity condition and a condition on tight closed walks -- the fact that edges are actually discrete and cannot be stretched arbitrarily, for example, turns out to imply no further obstructions to reconfiguration (it only restrict the $H$-colorings one can be given on the input).
+In this section we prove the characterization theorem: the three necessary conditions described in the previous sections are enough to characterize all possible solutions to an \problem{$H$-Recoloring} instance, see Figure~\ref{fig:characterization}.
+This is very unexpected, as it shows we can view the graphs as purely topological structures and the only remaining conditions to remember are a simple parity condition and the condition that tight closed walks are frozen---the fact that edges are actually discrete and cannot be stretched arbitrarily turns out to imply no further obstructions to reconfiguration (it only restricts the possible $H$-colorings, which are given on input).
+The algorithm in Section~\ref{sec:algo} will use the theorem to find a concise description of the set of all realizable walks, in particular to find one such walk.